 In 1999, acting under the fear of a slowing metabolism, Mariska took her first Pilates class.
 After a 2002 diagnosis of MS, she became a devoted yoga and Pilates practitioner and taught her first class a year later.

-In 2005, she started a Pilates program at DC’s Flow Yoga Center.
+In 2005, she started the Pilates program at DC’s Flow Yoga Center.
 She started mixing in elements of barre and yoga into traditional Pilates mat work, created new exercises to add to the mix, taught class to upbeat music, and started taking requests.
 Fuse Pilates was born.

 Mariska has a savant-level ability to remember exercises and the knowledge and creativity to design new ones.
 With thousands of hours of training under her belt, and even more in front of a class teaching, she knows why an exercise will work and how to make it (and you) work better, smarter, or harder.
 She has written 7 training manuals for the Fuse Method, with additional books in the works.